-"The 40th anniversary of the program offers an opportunity for curatorial reflection on artistic expressions of kinship, community, solidarity, and vibrancy in a tumultuous political moment, centering artists who trace lines of belonging within, across, and beyond the idea of borders," Roxana Marcoci says.
+"The 40th anniversary of the program offers an opportunity for curatorial reflection on creative expressions of kinship and solidarity in a tumultuous political moment, centering artists who sustain communities, and drawing out connective threads within, across, and beyond the idea of borders," Roxana Marcoci says.

-Organized across three gallery spaces, New Photography 2025 will include works by artists who variously explore the natural, manmade, and immaterial forms that shape communal lives and personal histories-from rivers to museums to family trees.
+Organized across three gallery spaces, New Photography 2025 includes works by artists who variously explore the natural, manmade, and immaterial forms that shape communal lives and personal histories-from rivers to museums to family trees.
 Some reimagine the notion of the archive to formulate expressions of collectivity and interconnectedness, including a site-specific presentation of images preserved by the Nepal Picture Library, a digital archive.
 Titled The Public Life of Women: A Feminist Memory Project, it brings visibility to Nepali women's lived experiences.
 Transforming family archives into moving images and installation, New Orleans-based artist Gabrielle Garcia Steib explores personal and structural connections between Latin America and the southern United States.
 Others give space to tender and emancipatory possibilities of chosen families and social forms of